-The purpose of Form 4 is to document the facility and how ingredients, product, rework, allergens, chemicals, personnel, and waste move through it.
+The purpose of Form 4 is to document the facility and how ingredients, product, rework, allergens, chemicals, personnel and waste move through it.
 This form is for all products that are made in the facility.
-It is important to include all processes in order to identify any crosscontamination and cross-contact points.
-Examples of crosscontamination or cross-contact are waste with finished product or raw ingredients, chemicals with product, people with product, and allergens with non-allergens.
-Draw a picture of the facility as if you were looking down onto it, make sure all equipment and rooms are included and labelled.
-To show the movement of ingredients, product, rework, allergens, chemicals, personnel, and waste, use different colours or different types of lines.
+It is important to include all processes in order to identify any cross-contamination and cross-contact points.
+Examples of cross-contamination or cross-contact are waste with finished product or raw ingredients, chemicals with product, people with product, and allergens with non-allergens.
+Draw a picture of the facility as if you were looking down onto it, and make sure all equipment and rooms are included and labelled.
+To show the movement of ingredients, product, rework, allergens, chemicals, personnel and waste, use different colours or different types of lines.
 Where the different lines cross are the potential cross-contamination points.

 The cross-contamination points identified here will be inputted into Form 5-8.
 Pest control trap numbers (bait stations, tin cats and fly traps) can also be included on this schematic, or you can create a separate map as part of the pest control program.

 Forms 5, 6, 7 and 8 can be combined to make it easier to complete the hazard analysis.
-This is the form that pulls the information gathered in Forms 1-4 together and then looks at the process, hazards, and risk in detail.
-This form asks five questions to help guide you through the hazard analysis process and determining if the hazards identified are controlled under the documented preventive controls/ prerequisite programs or will need to be controlled as a process control (PC) or a critical control point (CCP) and what their risk is.
+This form pulls the information gathered in Forms 1-4 together and then looks at the process, hazards and risk in detail.
+This form asks five questions to help guide you through the hazard analysis process and determine if the hazards identified are controlled under the documented preventive controls/prerequisite programs or if they will need to be controlled as a process control (PC) or a critical control point (CCP) and what their risk is.
 Note that you cannot have a PC without a CCP, but you may have a CCP without a PC.
 To assist with Hazard Analysis, CFIA has an online tool called the Reference Database for Hazard Identification (RDHI).
-It can be found on their website; the link is provided below (last modified 2020-09-16).
 CFIA periodically updates the online tool.
 However, if you produce an innovative item, it may not be listed in this reference tool.